kaste/Package-x-Control/README.md

 https://github.com/braver/Solarized/releases/tag/3.0.1
 ```

 and paste it again.
+Got it?  🤞😏

-Got it?  🤞
+This also works for URLs pointing at a pull request.

 ## Goals